 On July 17, 2021, we entered into a share purchase agreement with Instrumentarium Holdings, Inc., an affiliate of GE Healthcare (the "Private Placement Investor"), pursuant to which we have agreed to issue and sell to the Private Placement Investor \$20.0 million of our ordinary shares in a private placement concurrent with and contingent upon the completion of this offering, with a price per share to be equal to the initial public offering price.
-Based on the initial public offering price of \$18.00, we will issue and sell 1,111,111 shares to the Private Placement Investor.
+Assuming an initial public offering price equal to the midpoint of the price range set forth on the cover page of this prospectus, we would issue and sell 1,111,111 shares to the Private Placement Investor.
 We refer to this transaction as the "Concurrent Private Placement."
 The sale of such ordinary shares will not be registered under the Securities Act.
 The closing of this offering is not contingent upon the closing of the Concurrent Private Placement.
-We will not pay any underwriting discounts or commissions for the ordinary shares sold in the Concurrent Private Placement will be subject to the 180-day lockup restrictions described under "Underwriting."
+We will not pay any underwriting discounts or commissions for the ordinary shares sold in the Concurrent Private Placement.
+The ordinary shares issued and sold in the Concurrent Private Placement will be subject to the 180-day lockup restrictions described under "Underwriting."
 We estimate that the net proceeds to us from the Concurrent Private Placement will be approximately \$19.5 million, after deducting estimated fees and expenses payable by us of \$0.5 million.